tkheang/PC-Game-Power-Monitor/README.md

 # PC Game Power Monitor
 A simple program that tracks the energy usage and cost per gaming session.
+Developed as a submission for HackUCI 2021.

 **Required Hardware**
 TP-Link Kasa smart plug with energy monitoring (must be compatible with python-kasa).
 I used the [KP-115](https://www.kasasmart.com/us/products/smart-plugs/kasa-smart-plug-slim-energy-monitoring-kp115).